mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/backup/index.md

 By default, Konvoy sets up Velero to use Minio over TLS using a self-signed certificate.
 Currently, the Velero command-line interface does not handle self-signed certificates.
-Until an upstream fix is released, please use [our patched 1.0.0 version of Velero](https://github.com/mesosphere/velero/releases/tag/v1.0.0-patch), which adds an `--insecureskipverify` flag.
+Until an upstream fix is released, please use [our patched 1.0.0 version of Velero][velero-patch-git], which adds an `--insecureskipverify` flag.

 ## Enable or disable the backup addon

-<p class="message--note"><strong>NOTE: </strong>Before disabling the Velero platform service add-on, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>
+<p class="message--note"><strong>NOTE: </strong>Before disabling the Velero platform service addon, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>

 You can enable the `Velero` addon using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file: